mahdip72/mahdip72/README.md

 <h1> Hi, I'm Mahdi 👨🏻‍💻 </h1>

 I am an AI researcher and engineer with a strong passion for Generative AI.
-Proficient in PyTorch, I have experience working with large datasets and models at a billion-scale.
+Proficient in PyTorch, I have experience working with large datasets and models at a billion-parameter scale.
 I am always eager to learn and explore new domains to uncover innovative ideas and applications using deep learning.
 Currently, I am pursuing a PhD, focusing on protein language models and their applications in bioinformatics and drug design.